Ensyllis/linked-blog-starter-md/publish/Obsidian-Tutorial.md

 Let's say that the file's name is "about" then to make a link to "about" you would do
 $[[\text{about}]]$ which creates a button to go to that page in your website.

+# 10. Can you push your changes to the website?

+Yup!
+**Step 1:**
+- Do Ctrl+P
+**Step 2:**
+- Search "Backup"
+- Git Create Backup should show
+**Step 3:**
+- Press Enter

+You're done!
+Wait around 2 minutes and when you refresh the page it'll be done!